Trams in Freiburg im Breisgau: Price struggles, discussions on decommissioning and further rationalisation

-Era of the city railways and "environmental season tickets" from 1983/1984
+Era of the light rails and "environmental season tickets" from 1983/1984

-On 9 December 1983, a new stretch of line was opened heading towards Padauallee is seen as the start of the city railway era.
-At the heart of the Western Expansion was Stühlinger Bridge, also called City Railway Bridge, which was built over the Rhine Valley Railway and the Höllentalbahn.
+On 9 December 1983, a new stretch of line was opened heading towards Padauallee is seen as the start of the light rail era.
+At the heart of the Western Expansion was Stühlinger Bridge, also called Light Rail Bridge ("Stadtbahnbrücke"), which was built over the Rhine Valley Railway and the Höllentalbahn.
 Since then, the new Hauptbahnhof (main train station) has enabled direct access to the railway lines.
 In the same year, the VAG increased the voltage from 600 volts to the conventional 750 volts of direct current.
-When Line 5 was introduced, the line network expanded nd the routes became colour-coded, which are visible as roll signs on each tram.
+When Line 5 was introduced, the line network expanded and the routes became colour-coded, which are visible as roll signs on each tram.
 Line 1 replaced Line 4 as the main line, with the new circle routed Line 3.
 During peak times, trams travelling to the Reutebachgasse terminus could only travel in one direction north of Hornusstraße.

 Around that time, a nationwide debate began.
 It concerned the introduction of a cost-effective and transferable Regio-Umweltkarte (or "environmental protection monthly ticket") based on the system used in Basel, which became operational since 1 March 1984 and was quickly adopted in other Swiss cities such as Bern and Zürich.
 Associated price reductions were countered by passenger growth, which led to improvements in the company's business.
 Many German transport companies, including VAG, did not fit into the concept of its high publicity.
 They were supported by the former Association of German Transport Companies, the municipal top associations and large sections of the scientific community who frequently warned against the introduction of these tickets.
 "One shied away from new ideas with new risks, was unable to find a general offer for the offensive and therefore conjured up everywhere the fact that environmental issues were only a flop and led to more deficits".